-On diversity: nearly half of top 20 are women (nine), though only two are not white.
+On diversity: half of top 10 are women, though only two of the featured names are not white.

-As well as top influencers on the platform, LinkedIn published 2018 lists (at the time of writing – December 2019 – no 2019 lists were available) of top voices in data science & analytics, economy & finance, education, healthcare, management & workplace, marketing & social media, philanthropy & global development, retail, sales, startups & entrepreneurship, and technology – as well as a series of country-specific lists.
+As well as top influencers on the platform, LinkedIn publishes lists of top voices in data science & analytics, economy & finance, education, healthcare, management & workplace, marketing & social media, philanthropy & global development, retail, sales, startups & entrepreneurship, and technology – as well as a series of country and region-specific lists.

 LinkedIn for business

 LinkedIn offers a huge suite of business services – ranging from intelligence reports, to online courses, to a hiring platform.

 With 30 million businesses running LinkedIn accounts, it’s perhaps unsurprising to see it is the one of the most popular social media channels with Fortune 500 companies.
 According to research from UMass Dartmouth, however, it was no longer the most-popular channel in this demographic over 2018 (for the first time since 2010).
 Indeed, it suffered a considerable drop off in reported usage among Fortune 500 companies standing at 78%, compared to 92% a year earlier.